adtribute/looker-maestroqa/helpdesk_integration.md

 If you've followed these steps correctly, go ahead and commit your changes to the `maestroqa` repo and pull these changes on your Looker instance and validate that the LookML is valid.

 ## Building a hybrid model/dashobard
 Now all that's left is building out the Model that uses both Helpdesk and MaestroQA data.
-On your Looker instance, examine the Model titled `maestroqa_helpdesk_combo`.
+On your Looker instance, examine the Model titled `maestroqa_helpdesk_hybrid`.
 This gives an example of how you can fold in your MaestroQA models and Helpdesk Models and build explores using views from each of the now-merged projects.
 You'll want to explicitly list the models that get included, but you don't need to include any views (if they're already included by the models):
 ```
 include: "maestroqa.model.lkml"
 include: "<helpdesk>.model.lkml"